The First Two Years

 No grade of “Incomplete” can be used to fulfill any departmental requirement.

 The expectation is that the student will be able to complete the program in six years.
-Beyond the eighth year of registered graduate study, students are required to withdraw.
-Students can apply for readmission for the degree in the term for which they submit their dissertation.
+Beyond the tenth year of registered graduate study, or upon completion of the Dissertation Completion Fellowship year, students are required to withdraw if they have not successfully completed all requirements for the PhD degree.

-The course of study in Social Anthropology requires a minimum of sixteen four-credit courses, at least twelve of which must be in anthropology.
-The twelve required four-credit courses include the proseminars, Anthropology 2650a and 2650b: History and Theory of Social Anthropology,and the two methods courses, Anthropology 3628: Anthropologicla Research Methods and Anthropology 3626: Research Design/Proposal Writing.
-A four-credit course on the ethnography of one’s area of specialization is strongly recommended, and a four-credit course in archaeology is also recommended but not required.
+The course of study in social anthropology requires a minimum of sixteen four-credit courses, at least twelve of which must be in anthropology.
+The twelve required four-credit courses include Genealogies of Social Anthropology at Harvard (Anthropology 2900), Theories of the Social (Anthropology 2910), Anthropological Research Methods (Anthropology 3628), and Research Design/Proposal Writing, and a two-credit course, Anthropology 3636: Pedagogy in Anthropology.
+Four-credit courses on the ethnography of one’s area of specialization and in one of the Program’s Foundational Disciplinary Electives are strongly recommended; a four-credit course in archaeology is also recommended but not required.
 First-year students must attain at least a B+ in each of the proseminars.

 Where appropriate, candidates whose native language is not English may petition the faculty to accept their native language or English as fulfillment of a language requirement.

-Proficiency in one modern scholarly language other than English is required.
-In addition, the candidate must attain proficiency in a second scholarly language or in a field language or in a laboratory skill.
-The election of one among these options shall be made following consultation by the student with their advisor.
-Proficiency in language(s) and/or a laboratory skill must be demonstrated before the prospectus examination is taken.
+Prior to admission to doctoral candidacy (i.e., before defending the dissertation prospectus), all PhD students in archaeology must meet the program requirement of demonstrating proficiency in one modern scholarly language other than English.
+This requirement can be met by taking a university administered placement exam (placing into the third year or above), by completing with a grade of B+ or better the fourth semester of a language sequence at Harvard, or by ad hoc arrangement in consultation with the primary student's advisor and the Director of Graduate Studies.
+There are no exemptions to or substitutions (e.g., a programming language or other specialized skill) for this general requirement.
+In addition, the candidate must attain proficiency in a second scholarly language, in a field language, or in a laboratory skill.
+The election of one among these options shall be made following consultation by the student with their advisor(s).
+Proficiency in language(s) and/or a laboratory skill must be demonstrated before the dissertation prospectus examination is taken.

-During the first year, students must submit a plan indicating how they expect to fulfill the language requirements.
+During the first year, students must submit a plan to the Graduate Program Office indicating how they expect to fulfill the language requirements.
 In all cases, students are strongly encouraged to demonstrate competence in at least two languages other than their native language.

-- Students normally may not take more than one Incomplete in a term.
-Incompletes in the Archaeology and Social Anthropology proseminars or any other course taken in the first year are unacceptable.
+Students normally may not take more than one Incomplete in a term.

 Master of Arts (AM)

 Students may apply for a non-terminal AM degree (aka ‘Masters in passing’) en route to the PhD degree.
 Normally, this application is made after a student has passed the general examinations and fulfilled coursework requirements, except for elective courses.
-Archaeology PhD students may apply for the non-terminal AM after passing the general examination and eight four-credit courses.
-Social Anthropology PhD students must pass the general examination and twelve required four-credit courses before applying for the non-terminal AM.
-A thesis is not required for the non-terminal AM degree in Anthropology.
+Archaeology PhD students may apply for the non-terminal AM after passing the general examination (including the Qualifying Paper) and eight four-credit courses.
+Social anthropology PhD students must pass the general examination and twelve required four-credit courses before applying for the non-terminal AM.
+A thesis is not required for the non-terminal AM degree in anthropology.
 Students who do not attain the PhD may be awarded a terminal AM degree when appropriate.

 Terminal AM in Medical Anthropology

-- The terminal AM in Medical Anthropology requires eight four-credit courses, including one of the proseminars (2650a or 2650b), an ethnography course, and three courses in medical anthropology.
+- The terminal AM in Medical Anthropology requires eight four-credit courses, including Genealogies of Social Anthropology at Harvard (A2900), an ethnography course, and three courses in medical anthropology.
 Only one course may be included that is outside of social anthropology.

 - A thesis is required for the AM in Medical Anthropology.
 The thesis must be read and accepted by two department members.

-- Language requirements are waived for the AM in Medical Anthropology degree.
+- Language requirements are waived for the AM in medical anthropology.

-- A minimum of one year in residence is required for the AM in Medical Anthropology degree.
+- A minimum of one year in residence is required for the AM in medical anthropology.

 - Graduate students are expected to teach during their careers at Harvard.